 As a real estate photographer, you can work as a freelancer or partner with a real estate firm.
 You can promote your skills by sharing your portfolio and networking.
 Local homeowners and agents can also refer you to real estate photography jobs.

-Making your portfolio website SEO-friendly is another way to boost your job opportunities.
+- Optimize your portfolio website: Make it SEO-friendly with location-based keywords.
 Most property owners search “real estate photographer near me” online to find photographers.